rahulgopinath/rahulgopinath.github.io/index.md

 detect — is the best instrument we have, and my Ph.D. was devoted to making it usable on real systems.

+In dependability terms this is software fault injection, and fault injection does two jobs at once.
+It serves fault removal, by exposing tests that fail to detect what they should.
+It also serves fault forecasting: the estimation work above runs on mutation analysis, and the link between mutation score and residual defects is what makes that forecast possible at all.
+I treat the two separately here because an instrument has to be trusted before the estimates built on it mean anything.

 I first asked whether seeded faults resemble real ones.
 Examining over 5,371 projects in four languages, we found the faults used by mutation analysis are simplistic compared to